top of page

 You’re Not Alone — And You’re Not Broken

-So many musicians leave music school feeling lost, directionless, and unsure of themselves.
+Many musicians leave music school feeling lost, directionless, and unsure of themselves.

-But it doesn’t mean you’ve failed.
-It means you’re human.
+But it doesn’t mean you’ve failed; it means you’re human.

 But you can let go of that.

-And if you’re reading this and thinking, “This is me,” I want you to know there’s hope.
+If you’re reading this and thinking, “This is me,” I want you to know there’s hope.
 You don’t have to figure this out alone.

 Imagine what it would feel like to: